brian-dellabetta/Fusion.jl/docs/src/index.md

 ---
 ````

 This post is designed to support the above claim approachably and with some graphical aid.
-It involves some esoteric terms (namely ["topological phases"](https://topocondmat.org/index.html) and ["ultracold atoms"](https://en.wikipedia.org/wiki/Ultracold_atom)) but it should hopefully show the main idea is rather straightforward.
+It involves some esoteric terms (namely ["topological phases of matter"](https://topocondmat.org/index.html) and ["ultracold atoms"](https://en.wikipedia.org/wiki/Ultracold_atom)) but it should hopefully show the main idea is rather straightforward.
 Please post [here](https://github.com/brian-dellabetta/Fusion.jl/issues) if you find that not to be the case anywhere along the way. *For those looking for more technical rigor, please check out [the white paper](https://github.com/brian-dellabetta/Fusion.jl/paper/paper.pdf).*

 # Introduction

-Physicists have recently realized a new topological phase of matter by careful preparation of an optical honeycomb lattice.[^a] A signature of the phase is the presence of conductive modes along the boundary of the topological phase, known as "topological edge modes".
-If an atom were placed into that edge mode, it would move along the boundary:
+Physicists have recently realized a new topological phase of matter by careful preparation of an optical lattice (i.e. a lattice formed of laser light).[^a] One signature of this topological phase is the presence of conductive modes along the boundary of the topological phase, known as "topological edge modes".
+If an ultra cold atom were placed into that edge mode, it would propagate along the boundary:

 ```@setup